 Guinness Storehouse Ticket Options:

-Priority Entrance: Guinness Storehouse With Free Pint From Euros 25
+Priority Entrance: Guinness Storehouse With Free Pint

-Skip The Line Guinness Storehouse Package from Euros 32.75
+Skip The Line Guinness Storehouse Signature Package

-On arrival at the Guinness Storehouse, you check-in on the entrance level, we would recommend at least 10-15 minutes before your allocated time, and then make your way up the escalator where you will wait.
+On arrival at the Guinness Storehouse, you check-in at the entrance level, we would recommend at least 10-15 minutes before your allocated time, and then make your way up the escalator where you will wait.
 There are audio guides available for 1 Euro.

 The Guinness Storehouse Shop is on your left and it is so tempting to start your shopping there and then, but wait! remember you have allowed all day!

 Slainte!
 The word for ‘cheers and to your good health’ in the Irish Gaelic language!
 Practice saying it before you enter!